symfony-cmf/symfony-cmf-docs/bundles/core/publish_workflow.rst

             ->addTag('cmf_published_voter', array('priority' => 30))
         ;

-As the workflow checker will create an :class:`Symfony\\Component\\Security\\Core\\Authentication\\Token\\AnonymousToken` on the fly if the security context has none, voters must be able to handle this situation when accessing the user.
-Also when accessing the security context, they first must check if it has a token and otherwise not call it to avoid triggering an exception.
-If a voter only gives access if there is a current user fulfills some requirement, it simply has to return ``ACCESS_DENIED`` if there is no current user.
+The workflow checker will create an :class:`Symfony\\Component\\Security\\Core\\Authentication\\Token\\AnonymousToken` on the fly if the securty context has none.
+This means that voters must be able to handle this situation when accessing the user.
+Also when accessing the security context, they first must check if it has a token and otherwise they should not call it to avoid triggering an exception.
+If a voter only gives access if the current user fulfills some requirement, it simply has to return ``ACCESS_DENIED`` if there is no current user.

 .. _bundle-core-workflow-request_listener: